-Practice 1.2 – Investments and investment services provided are consistent with governing documents.
+Practice 1.2 – Provide investments and investment services consistent with governing documents.

 1.2.1 Investments are managed, and investment services are provided, in accordance with governing documents, including documents establishing the terms of an account or client engagement and the investment policy statement.